 WESTERN AUSTRALIAN GOVERNMENT RAILWAYS

-It is hereby notified, for general information, that His Excellency the Lieutenant-Governor in Executive Council has approved of the amendment of the by-laws heretofore made by the Commissioner of Railways under section 23 of the Government Railways Act 1904, and now in force, by adding thereto a new by-law, to be known as by-law No. 88, as follows: —

 88. By-law No. 88 — Railway Employees engaged on Civil Defence Duties

 (1) It shall be the duty of every employee of the Commissioner in every branch of the department if and when called upon so to do by the head of the branch or such other officer as may be authorised by the Commissioner to assume, undertake, and carry out and perform and join with other employees in assuming, undertaking, carrying out, and performing in and about any building or other premises occupied by the department, such air raid precautions and other civil defence work as the head of the branch or other duly authorised officer aforesaid may order at the times, in the manner, and in the places directed by the head of the branch or other duly authorised officer.